 Career and Life Planning CenterStudent Services Building (2000) Second Floor 714.992.7121

-About Career and Life Planning
+Career and Life Planning

 Career and life planning is an exploratory process.
 It is identifying what you’re good at; how your skills, talents, values and interests translate into work; and where to find that work.
 Career planning is life building, encouraging people to become healthy, self-reliant citizens able to cope with constant change in rapidly changing labor markets as well as maintain balance between work and life roles.
 Participating and becoming actively engaged in the campus community as a college student provides you with the tools and resources necessary to navigate the campus.
 Much research has been centered around the importance of student engagement and the impact not only while in college, but in life.

 Schedule an appointment to meet with one of our career counselors, or simply walk in during our operating hours to receive career research assistance, work independently, and peruse our career library in our student lab.
 Be certain to meet with an Academic Counselor to complete a Student Education Program Plan to continue your journey in your educational and career pathways.